-The way fat is intended to be is absolutely vital to consume.
+Fat is absolutely vital to consume.
 Why was there ever a low-fat craze?
 We are clearly seeing now that low-fat or no-fat diets are not healthy at all.
-Fats are essential and we need them for many functions in the body so there is no reason to be afraid of them.
+Fats are essential and we need them for many functions in the body, so there is no reason to be afraid of them.
 Of course, if you eat a whole jar of nut butter that may cause a few problems so just be reasonable.
 There are two main types of fatty acids that can change your health for better or worse.
 Knowing the difference is an important part of understanding why fat is healthy.

 Fat is Healthy

 What does fat do?
 It has many important roles in the body.

 - Vitamins A, D, E and K all need fat to be absorbed.
 These are very important and cannot get absorbed into the body without fat.
 These vitamins are also stored in fat cells.

 - Keeps us full because they are heavy and calorie dense.
 This helps prevent overeating